Multi-Robot Motion Planning with Diffusion Models: Related Work

 \section{Related Work}

-\textbf{Multi-Robot Motion Planning.} Due to the PSPACE-hardness of MRMP~\citep{hopcroft1986reducing}, most practical algorithms make various approximations to relax the planning problem.
-Some of the most successful MRMP methods reduce the problem to a multi-agent path finding problem (MAPF)~\citep{stern2019multi} by discretizing state and time and assuming zero-volume shapes, constant velocities and rectilinear movements~\citep{chen2021scalable}.
-However, this introduces a gap between the MAPF formulation and MRMP which is problematic in many domains.
-To relax the restriction of planning on a grid, recent works~\citep{solis2021representation,honig2018trajectory} have generalized MAPF algorithms to continuous state spaces by using sampling-based motion planners to construct probabilistic roadmaps (PRM) ~\citep{kavraki1996probabilistic} for robots.

-More generally, \emph{coupled} MRMP algorithms, like~\citet{sanchez2002using,solovey2016finding} apply sampling-based planners like PRM and RRT \citep{RRT*} to the composite configuration space of all the robots.
-This approach guarantees completeness but struggles to scale with the number of robots as the configuration space grows exponentially.
-Conversely, \emph{decoupled} algorithms like prioritized planning~\citep{erdmann1987multiple} and~\citet{leroy1999multiple} generate robot motions one after another, fixing each plan and regarding them as dynamic obstacles in subsequent planning iterations.
+\textbf{Multi-Robot Motion Planning.} Many MRMP algorithms~\citep{sanchez2002using,solovey2016finding} approach the problem by treating it as a coupled system -- applying sampling-based planners such as PRM~\citep{kavraki1996probabilistic} and RRT~\citep{RRT*} to the composite configuration space of all robots.
+While this approach guarantees probabilistic completeness, it struggles to scale with the number of robots due to the exponential growth of the configuration space.
+Given the PSPACE-hardness of MRMP~\citep{hopcroft1986reducing}, many practical algorithms introduce approximations to make the planning problem more tractable.
+Some of the most successful MRMP methods transform the problem into a multi-agent path finding (MAPF) problem~\citep{stern2019multi} through state and time discretization ~\citep{li2019multi,honig2018trajectory}. \emph{Decoupled} algorithms like prioritized planning~\citep{erdmann1987multiple} and~\citet{leroy1999multiple} generate robot motions one after another, fixing each plan and regarding them as dynamic obstacles in subsequent planning iterations.
 This allows them to quickly find solutions for large numbers of robots, but sometimes fail to find any solution even if one exists, i.e., they are often incomplete.
-Seeking to balance theoretical guarantees with practical efficiency, \textit{hybrid} algorithms like CBS~\citep{sharon2015conflict} plan independently for every robot and loosely couple them to resolve conflicts.
+Seeking to balance theoretical guarantees with practical efficiency, \textit{hybrid} algorithms like CBS~\citep{sharon2015conflict} \rebuttal{and its variants \citep{barer2014suboptimal, li2021eecbs} decouple the MRMP into two levels -- high-level, in which they resolve conflicts between robots, and low-level, in which they plan motion for each robot independently.
+A* and its derivatives are the de facto standard for motion planning for navigation, serving as the low-level search algorithm in many of these state-of-the-art approaches, as they are efficient, complete, and bounded sub-optimal. }